Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 1.md

 Psyshock is an ever-growing kit of tools and algorithms for spatial queries and physics simulations.
-You have likely never encountered a physics package like Psyshock, and consequently, the learning curve may be a little steep.
-The basic premise is that you have near complete control over your data as well as what happens and when.
+You have likely never encountered a physics package like Psyshock, and consequently, the learning curve may be a little steep (especially for rigid body simulation if you need that).
+The basic premise is that you have near complete control over your data as well as what happens and when it happens.
 There’s no engine.
 Just engine parts for you to assemble your own.

-While the learning curve is steep, it will be easier than writing your own physics engine from scratch though.
+While the learning curve is steep, it will be easier than writing your own physics engine from scratch.
 And if you considered writing your own physics engine, you may be able to save time and debugging using Psyshock’s low-level APIs instead.

+If you are just looking for spatial queries, the first time experience will be similar to learning Unity’s ECS with an OOP background, it is a very different philosophy.
+But stick with it, ask questions, and experiment, and eventually it will “click”.

 This Getting Started series is broken up into multiple parts.
 This first part will introduce the basics of colliders.
 Colliders are the basic building blocks